Heaven (Live song): Background

-The video, considered a "concept" video, as it featured highly symbolical imagery without the participation of the band, depicts a young girl and a boy at the opposite sides of a river who want to cross it, so they can be together.
+The video depicts a young girl and a boy at the opposite sides of a river who want to cross it, so they can be together.
 They plan to meet in a place where the boy thinks he can swim to the other side, but he is taken by the stream and carried away.
-The girl swims to him and they are finally together, but soon they realize they are heading to the tumultuous river waterfalls.
-Whether they survive or not is unknown.
-The video was shot in Iceland and its supposed religious symbolism is open to different interpretations.
+The girl swims to him, they realize they are heading to the waterfalls.
+The video was shot in Iceland.

 After the song became a success in the United States, the original video was replaced in most rotations by a new video.
 Shot at Voorst National in Brussels, Belgium, this version was a high intensity performance of the song, featuring all four principal band members.